walterhiggins/WMPJS/book-outline.md

 The ops.json file is a configuration file listing all of the 'Operators' for the server.
 Operators are players who have special privileges on the server.
 Operators (also sometimes called 'Administrators' or 'Admins') are responsible for keeping the server running and ensuring that players play nice and don't grief.
 If players don't play nice, Operators have to power to ban or kick players off the server using special commands only available to them.

 There may already be an ops.json file present in your CraftBukkit folder.
 If there isn't, then one will be created automatically when you run the `op` command from the server console.
 You will need to be an Operator to issue JavaScript commands in the game so one of the first things you should do once you've installed the Minecraft Server is 'op' yourself - that is - make yourself an operator by issuing the `op username` command replacing `username` with your own Minecraft user name.
-For example, I would issue the command `op walterh` because `walterh` is my minecraft user name.
+For example, I would issue the command `op walterh` because `walterh` is my Minecraft user name.
 ScriptCraft - the plugin we'll install later - only allows operators to issue JavaScript commands.

 We're done with all of the server configuration we'll need for now.
 If you want to delve deeper into server configuration, a good place to start is by reading the http://minecraft.gamepedia.com/Server.properties page.

 ### Basic Server administration commands
-CraftBukkit's usefulness as a minecraft server comes from its extensibility - that is - its ability to be extended and made more interesting by adding plugins.
-Many of the high-profile public minecraft servers actually run CraftBukkit because of the wide range of server plugins available for it.
+CraftBukkit's usefulness as a Minecraft server comes from its extensibility - that is - its ability to be extended and made more interesting by adding plugins.
+Many of the high-profile public Minecraft servers actually run CraftBukkit because of the wide range of server plugins available for it.
 Popular Minecraft Mini-games like 'Hunger Games' and 'Spleef' are all CraftBukkit plugins.
 In this book we'll use just one plugin - ScriptCraft which lets operators extend the game using JavaScript.
 There are just a few things you'll need to know about server administrator to get the most from this book.

 #### Starting and stopping your server
-To start your minecraft server, double click on the startup script you created earlier in this chapter.
-This launches the minecraft server in a terminal window.
+To start your Minecraft server, double click on the startup script you created earlier in this chapter.
+This launches the Minecraft server in a terminal window.
 The terminal window will look something like this:

 ![](images/chapter-01/server-console.png "The Minecraft Server Console Window")